Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Action on the right-angled building with amenable stabilizers

 Given a vertex $v\in V\B$, we denote by $V^0(\B)_{\le v}$ the set of all rank $0$ vertices of $\B$ that are smaller than $v$ (for the partial order on $V\B$ introduced in Section~\ref{sec:extension-graph}).

-\begin{lemma} Assume that $H$ has bounded torsion.
+\begin{lemma} Assume that $H$ has bounded finite subgroups.
 Then the $H$-action on the set of rank 0 vertices of $\B$ has finite stabilizers and finitely many orbits.
 In addition, for every vertex $v\in V\B$, the $H_v$-action on $V^0(\B)_{\le v}$ has finitely many orbits. \end{lemma}

-\begin{proof} The first part follows from the first conclusion of Corollary~\ref{cor:ME-coupling-orbits}, using that $H$ has bounded torsion and that rank $0$ vertices have finite $\hat{G}$-stabilizers and all belong to the same $\hat{G}$-orbit.
+\begin{proof} The first part follows from the first conclusion of Corollary~\ref{cor:ME-coupling-orbits}, using that $H$ has bounded finite subgroups and that rank $0$ vertices have finite $\hat{G}$-stabilizers and all belong to the same $\hat{G}$-orbit.
 The second part follows from the second conclusion of Corollary~\ref{cor:ME-coupling-orbits}, applied to $V=V^0(\B)_{\le v}$: indeed $V$ is invariant under $\Stab_{\Aut(\B)}(v)$ because $\Aut(\B)$ preserves ranks of vertices (Lemma~\ref{lemma:rank}), and the action of $G_v$ on $V$ is transitive. \end{proof}